 Rough-nosed Horned-Lizard Facts

 - It received this designation due to the work of a respected researcher.
 The German-born British zoologist, Albert Charles Lewis Gotthilf Günther holds that distinction.
-That’s because he accomplished the first recognition of it as a distinct species in 1864.
+That’s because he accomplished the first recognition of it as a separate and distinct species in 1864.

-- Unfortunately, the Rough-nosed Horned-Lizard also seems to be dwindling rapidly in population.
-This regrettable trend further appears to hold true throughout the entirety of its range.
+- Unfortunately, the fabulous Rough-nosed Horned-Lizard also seems to be dwindling rapidly in population.
+This regrettable trend further appears to hold true throughout the entirety of its known range.
 The IUCN, therefore, currently lists the astounding lizard as Endangered.

 Related Articles